milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-23-systemic-theory.md

 Next, we need a function that tells us how the structure of the system changes given the activity of countries.
-The below function takes the same inputs as before (`w`, `v`, and `s`) and adds a vector `a` for country activity levels and a vector `p` for county’s relative realized capabilities.
+The below function takes the same inputs as before (`w`, `v`, and `s`) and adds a vector `a` for country activity levels and a vector `p` for a county’s relative realized capabilities.

 ``` r
 ## Create function for structure: